Trump sends Marines and more National Guard members to Los Angeles

 Trump said the city would have been “completely obliterated” if he had not deployed the Guard.

 U.S. officials said the Marines were being deployed to protect federal property and personnel, including immigration agents.
-A convoy of 10 to 15 buses with blacked-out windows and escorted by sheriff's vehicles, left the base at Twentynine Palms in the desert east of Los Angeles late Monday and traveled along Interstate 10 toward the city.
+A convoy of 10 to 15 buses with blacked-out windows and escorted by sheriff’s vehicles, left the base at Twentynine Palms in the desert east of Los Angeles late Monday and headed toward the city, stopping around 1 a.m. at Naval Weapons Station Seal Beach, around 20 miles (35 kilometers) south of downtown Los Angeles.

 Despite their presence, there has been limited engagement so far between the Guard and protesters while local law enforcement implements crowd control.